 Utilize Your Embassy: Often embassies maintain lists of contacts for employment.

 Handshake: Handshake allows current students and alumni access to job, internship and campus recruiting listings; registration for Career Services programs; workshops, information sessions, career fairs and other event information; along with additional career development and employment resources.
 You can search opportunities by ‘work authorization optional’ to identify those that may be more open to international candidates.
-Access Handshake 24/7 on the St. John’s University Connect app - Click on Resources, find Career Services and click on the Handshake.
+Access Handshake 24/7 through SignOn page of St. John’s University - click on the Handshake.

 My Visa Jobs [myvisajobs.com]: This site provides a list of employers from top H1B sponsors.